Eternal Flame (song): International

-In the United Kingdom, where "In Your Room" had stalled at number 35, "Eternal Flame" was released on January 23, 1989, and made a rambling eight-week ascent into the top 40 of the UK Singles Chart before vaulting 20 positions to number 13 on the chart dated April 1, 1989.
-Two weeks later, on April 15, the single reached number one and remained there for three additional weeks.
+In the United Kingdom, where "In Your Room" had stalled at number 35, "Eternal Flame" was released on January 23, 1989, and made an eight-week ascent into the top 40 of the UK Singles Chart before reaching number one on April 15, holding the spot for three additional weeks.
 On June 17, 1989, when the song was at number 38 on the UK chart, it was deleted to clear the way for "Be with You", the third single released from Everything.
-Overall, "Eternal Flame" would be afforded a UK chart tenure of 20 weeks, ranking as the country's third-biggest hit of 1989.
-"Eternal Flame" spent three weeks at number one in Sweden and totaled 18 weeks on the Swedish Singles Chart, and it also spent seven weeks at number on the Dutch Top 40.
-The song was Australia's fourth-biggest-selling single of 1989, spending three non-consecutive weeks at number one, and was sent up on the Australian TV show Fast Forward.
+Overall, "Eternal Flame" spent 20 weeks on the UK chart and was the country's third-best-selling single of 1989.
+"Eternal Flame" spent three weeks at number one in Sweden and totaled 18 weeks on the Swedish Singles Chart, and it also spent seven weeks on the Dutch Top 40.
+The song was Australia's fourth-biggest-selling single of 1989, spending three non-consecutive weeks at number one.